 According to court documents in Pinal County Superior Court, the welfare check occurred after Hackney’s biological daughter told officers that her younger adoptive sister said she was being abused by Hackney.

 Along with Hackney, her two adults sons Logan and Ryan Hackney were also taken into custody on March 15.
 They have both been charged with seven counts each of failing to report child abuse.

 When officers arrived at Hackney’s residence on March 13, they found seven children “who appeared to be malnourished, due to their pale complexion, dark rings under their eyes, underweight, and they stated they were thirsty and hungry,” reported ABC News.
 Police spoke with several children.
 One of them appeared “too scared to answer any questions.”

 The children accused Hackney of locking them in a closet for days at a time without water.
 One of the children was made to wear a pull-up diaper and was not allowed to use the bathroom.
 Moreover, the children were allegedly pepper sprayed, spanked, and forced to take ice baths.
 If they resisted they were punished.

 Police said the children told them they were taken out of school and allegedly forced to participate in their mother’s YouTube series, claiming that they had not been in school for years.
 They would also be punished if they forgot their lines or did not follow instructions.
 One of the children said he “was in the green screen room most of his life,” the news station reported.

 All seven children have been removed from Hackney’s care by the Department of Child Services.

-The Epoch Times reporter Janita Kan contributed to this report.
+The CNN Wire and Epoch Times reporter Janita Kan contributed to this report.